waterfirst/pdf_to_md/README.md

 1. Click on the "Upload PDF" button to open the file selection dialog
 2. Select the PDF file you want to analyze (multiple files are also supported)
-   - Note: For server uploads, file size must be 4.5MB or less
+   - Note: For server uploads, file size must be 20MB or less
-   - For files larger than 4.5MB, use the client upload feature
+   - Try clearing your browser cache if you encounter issues
 3. Click on the "Upload" button to upload the PDF to Vercel Blob storage
 4. After the upload is complete, click on the "Analyze with Mistral AI" button
 5. Wait a few seconds to minutes for the analysis to complete (depending on the size and complexity of the PDF)